akarasick/Portfolio/README.md

 ## About

-This is a **Vanilla JavaScript** powered portfolio where you can find all my frontend projects, skills, and background as a developer.
+This is a **Vanilla JavaScript** powered portfolio where you can find all my Frontend projects, skills, and background as a developer.
 The portfolio includes projects built using **HTML**, **CSS**, and **JavaScript**.

 I am passionate about creating dynamic, user-friendly, and responsive websites.
-This portfolio serves as a way for me to showcase my work and abilities as a frontend developer.
+This portfolio serves as a way for me to showcase my work and abilities as a Frontend developer.

 ## Technologies Used